freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 730.1

 Using `favorite_color='Red'` was not a good idea.
 Mario's name changed to Toad because he likes red, and now there's two rows that are the same.
 Well, almost.
 Only the `character_id` is different.
 You will have to use that to change it back to `Mario`.
-Use `UPDATE` to set the `name` to `Mario` for one of the row with
+Use `UPDATE` to set the `name` to `Mario` for the row with the lowest `character_id`.

 #### HINTS

-- Numbers don't need quotes
 - Use the `UPDATE`, `SET`, and `WHERE` keywords and strings where needed
 - Here's an example: `UPDATE table_name SET column_name=new_value WHERE condition;`
 - Try entering `UPDATE characters SET name='Mario' WHERE character_id=1;` in the psql prompt.
 Or whatever the correct `character_id` is.